beresnyak/magnoh/README.md

 To compile Athena for stability analysis, use magnoh_cyl2.cpp

+To see the options use --help or -h option of python scripts

 To reproduce figures from the paper, have "athena" executable in the same directory as the python script and run:

 mkdir solutions